markusmeresma/SEM-coursework/use-cases/cities/use-case-22.md

 ### Goal in Context

-As an *user* I want *to produce the following report to be generated on the top N populated capital cities in the continent where N is provided by the user* so that *I can report on population information*.
+As an *user* I want *to produce the following report to be generated on the top N populated capital cities in a region where N is provided by the user* so that *I can report on population information*.

 ### Scope